All Episodes

 So you can't tell it turn left, turn right, that sort of thing.

-You know, it can't you can't do that kind of thing.
+You can't do that kind of thing.

-Uh but there's obviously something going on with an active magnetic field in there.
+But there's obviously something going on with an active magnetic field in there.

-So what I'm actually saying about the the one guy is that he's flipping this thing up and down the the outside of the arm, he's flipping a magnet here in this area, and when he flips it, um the magnet actually rises up off of the surface of the skin here.
+So what I'm actually saying about the one guy is that he's flipping his thing up and down the outside of the arm.

-This is the edge of the magnet, he's flipping it, and it's encountering from underneath the skin, it's encountering a repulsive force that wants to push this part here, which is the repulsive force of a magnet, the other side of the magnet.
+And it's encountering from underneath the skin, it's encountering a repulsive force that wants to push this part here, which is the repulsive force of the magnet, the other side of the magnet.

 And so it wants to flip back and rotate back this direction.